|

 a handbag in London, do it up and carry it upside down - if a pickpocket/thief

 tries to open it, the contents will fall on the floor and raise attention!)
+In London,

 travelers should use only licensed black taxi cabs which